-Murton Pike is an unmistakeable conical hill sitting at the foot of the Northern Pennines in the Eden Valley, Cumbria.
+Murton Pike is an unmistakable conical hill sitting at the foot of the Northern Pennines in the Eden Valley, Cumbria.
 A tempter for many a quick ramble, family walk, dog walk or for the keener, a fell run sprint.
 Being only a 5 minute drive from Appleby in Westmorland it is a big local favourite as well as a draw for visitors wanting a shorter climb in the area.
 There are fewer summits that give such vast views from a relatively low height. lets take a look at the views and why there are some uniquely rocked and shaped peaks around…

 Straight ahead you get the whole of the big and wide Eden Valley, and, as if set up in a line, the Eastern Fells of the Lake District make up the horizon.
-Yes I did the climb for this article in winter after snow, but this is a fell for all seasons, this valley never gives up its beauty.
+Yes I did the climb this in winter after snow, but this is a fell for all seasons, this valley never gives up its beauty.

 Looking the other way you have the Pennine range itself.
 Today it looked even more magical all snow covered with blue skies above.
 For the lovers of longer walks you can carry on from Murton Pike and take the step further onto the bigger tops.